 And while I wish our kids learned depth of character, kindness, humility and the value of hard work and discipline through making the team, being in their friend group of choice, and getting what they want when they want it, the best character lessons are learned through suffering.
 The caverns of obedience are carved out through the “No’s” and their ability to remain present, moldable, and humble.

 So when you see me, feel free to ask me, “Are you seeing rejection as protection?
 Are you hearing God’s “Yes” behind every “No”?
 Are you agreeing with the negativity of rejection, or are you choosing to hear God’s words of life and love?
 And are you helping your kiddos do the same?
-Are you honoring the authority figures in their life, the parents in the grade who make mistakes just like you do, and are you choosing to be humble?”
+Are you honoring the authority figures in their life, the parents and kids in the grade who make mistakes just like you and your daughters do, and are you choosing to be humble?”

 I need all the help I can get.

 Because at the end of the day, what I want for myself and for my kids isn’t the perfect resume, but a humble heart.
 A heart that loves Jesus and has been shaped by the fires of suffering and obedience, just as His was (Hebrews 5:8), and comes forth loving God more than we ever thought possible.
 What I want is for my child’s life to go according to God’s way and not my way, even when His way involves the inevitable “No’s.”